2018 Minnesota Senate district 54 special election

 A special election was held in the U.S. state of Minnesota on February 12, 2018, to elect a new senator for District 54 in the Minnesota Senate, caused by the resignation of Dan Schoen effective on December 15, 2017.
 A primary election was held on January 29, 2018, to nominate a Republican candidate.
-It coincided with the Minnesota House of Representatives District 23B special election.
+It coincided with the House District 23B special election.
 The Democratic–Farmer–Labor (DFL) nominee, Karla Bigham, won the special election.

 Background

 In November 2017, several women accused Senator Dan Schoen of sexually harassing them.
 On November 22, 2017, Schoen announced he would resign on December 15, 2017.

 The special election garnered much attention given that the Republicans controlled the Senate only by a single seat as well as a legal question of whether a Republican senator should remain in the Senate.
 Senator Michelle Fischbach was the subject of a lawsuit challenging her ability to remain in the Senate after she became lieutenant governor in early January 2018 when DFL Lieutenant Governor Tina Smith resigned to be appointed to the U.S. Senate.
 As president of the Senate, Fischbach was first in line to succeed her.
 The lawsuit was dismissed without prejudice by the chief judge of the Minnesota Second District Court in Ramsey County on the day of the special election, but another lawsuit was likely.
 The DFL needed to retain the seat for there to be a potential that the DFL could win control of the Senate if a special election were to occur if Fischbach were removed from the Senate as a result of a lawsuit.

 District 54 represents parts of the counties of Dakota and Washington.
 Schoen had represented the district in the Senate since January 2017, replacing retiring DFL incumbent Katie Sieben—who represented the area in the Senate since 2007 and previously in the House from 2003.
 Schoen previously represented District 54A, the western half of the district, in the House from 2013.
 In the last election in 2016, Schoen won with 53 percent of the vote compared to his Republican opponent's 47 percent.